wp-plugins/farticles/readme.txt

 = Why doesn't it work? =

 It does.
-You probably didn't follow the instruction to visit your general options page to set where you would like to fart.
+You probably didn't notice the instruction that you need to visit your general options page to set where you would like to fart.

 = What is fartscroll.js? =